alvind1/trec-fair/trec-fair-2021/README.md

 This is a folder that holds scripts for preprocessing data used for TREC Fair 2021.
 In 2021, the corpus had 6280328 articles.

+The fairness attributes are
+- geographical location
+  - Africa
+  - Antarctica
+  - Asia
+  - Europe
+  - Latin America and the Caribbean
+  - Northern America
+  - Oceania

+Task 1 expects, per query, 1 ranking with 1000 articles each.
+The output format is `{query_id}\t{doc_id}`.

+Task 2 expects, per query, 100 rankings with 50 articles each.
+The output format is `{query_id}\t{repeat_number}\t{doc_id}`.

 # Repo Organization
 Script naming format: snake case